 Django was 10 weeks old when I skipped class at Columbia Business School, rented a neon green Ford Fiesta, and drove several hours north of the city to a Taco Bell parking lot.
 I cuddled Django close to my chest, grabbed a few carnitas tacos to go, and drove back to NYC with my new best buddy.

 I took Django everywhere once he was fully vaccinated.
 When Django was pocket-sized, I’d slip him under my puffer coat and walk down into the subway.
 No one noticed the beady little eyes and tiny black nose poking out below my scarf.
 A few wonderful sales ladies at Cole Haan once took turns cradling and fawning over a smiling baby Django as I tried on winter boots.
 When Django was a few months older, we’d ride into Greenwich Village, grab a latte on Waverly Place, and practice ‘heeling’ down 6th Avenue as passersby smiled at Django with fondness.

 Once Django grew bigger, I started transporting him in this hideous beach bag of mine – a bright green potato sack that I got for free at a work-sponsored golf event.
 The bag had zero structure, so Django would sink to the bottom unless I propped him up with two folded bath towels.
 Django would crane his neck to get a better view from the bag, sometimes putting pressure on his neck until I readjusted the bath towels.

 I spent well over a month in early 2016 researching existing pet carriers, learning about materials, documenting key features, and reading every customer review ever posted online.
-What did dog owners like and dislike about their pet carrier?
+What did dog owners like and dislike about their pet travel bag?
 What features were missing, and which ones would they improve?
 If you want to know passion, spend a few minutes reading negative customer reviews on Amazon…